History of trams: Horse-drawn

 Problems with horsecars included the fact that any given animal could only work so many hours on a given day, had to be housed, groomed, fed and cared for day in and day out, and produced prodigious amounts of manure, which the streetcar company was charged with storing and then disposing of.
 Since a typical horse pulled a streetcar for about a dozen miles a day and worked for four or five hours, many systems needed ten or more horses in stable for each horse car.

-Horse cars were largely replaced by electric-powered trams following the improvement of an overhead trolley system on trams for collecting electricity from overhead wires by Frank J. Sprague.
+Beginning in the late 19th century, horse cars were largely replaced by electric-powered trams.
+Several inventors and companies were involved in the transition.
+Werner von Siemens pioneered electric traction in the early 1880s in Berlin.
+In the US, Frank J. Sprague's groundbreaking work collecting power from overhead wires using trolleys kickstarted the transition.
 His spring-loaded trolley pole used a wheel to travel along the wire.
 In late 1887 and early 1888, using his trolley system, Sprague installed the first successful large electric street railway system in Richmond, Virginia.
 Within a year, the economy of electric power had replaced more costly horse cars in many cities.
 By 1889, 110 electric railways incorporating Sprague's equipment had been begun or planned on several continents.

 Horses continued to be used for light shunting well into the 20th century.
-Many large metropolitan lines lasted well into the early twentieth century.
 New York City had a regular horse car service on the Bleecker Street Line until its closure in 1917.
 Pittsburgh, had its Sarah Street line drawn by horses until 1923.
 The last regular mule-drawn cars in the US ran in Sulphur Rock, Arkansas, until 1926 and were commemorated by a U.S. postage stamp issued in 1983.
 The last mule tram service in Mexico City ended in 1932, and a mule tram in Celaya, Mexico, survived until 1954.
 The last horse-drawn tram to be withdrawn from public service in the UK took passengers from Fintona railway station to Fintona Junction one mile away on the main Omagh to Enniskillen railway in Northern Ireland.
 The tram made its last journey on 30 September 1957 when the Omagh to Enniskillen line closed.
 The van now lies at the Ulster Folk and Transport Museum.

-Horse-drawn trams still operate on the 1876-built Douglas Bay Horse Tramway on the Isle of Man, and at the 1894-built Victor Harbor Horse Drawn Tram, in Adelaide, South Australia.
-New horse-drawn systems have been established at the Hokkaidō Museum in Japan and also in Disneyland.
+Horse-drawn trams still operate on the 1876-built Douglas Bay Horse Tramway on the Isle of Man, and on the 1894-built Victor Harbor Horse Drawn Tram, in Adelaide, South Australia.
+New horse-drawn systems have been established at the Hokkaidō Museum in Japan and in Disneyland.

 Steam

+High-pressure steam engine

+The advantages of high-pressure engines were: